 What is CRM?

-Customer relationship management—otherwise known as CRM—is a tool
+Customer relationship management—or CRM—is a tool

 The goal of the software is to track interactions made with customers throughout their lifecycle with the intent of improving these interactions and increasing overall revenue.
 The software also drives customer retention by allowing businesses to nurture and segment their prospects/customers.

-Using CRM Templates to Monitor Prospects
+Using CRM Templates to Monitor Data Center Prospects from Webinars

-Following Feinberg’s advice allows data centers and cloud service providers to easily send out the recorded version of their webinar by subtracting the attendee list from the list of registrants.
+Feinberg’s advice allows data centers and cloud service providers to easily send out the recorded version of their webinar by subtracting the attendee list from the list of registrants.

 Segmenting by the following basic categories allows businesses to market better to their clients and prospects: